EBC Trek- Everest Base Camp Trekking

 After the visit of Everest Base Camp and climb to the viewpoint of Everest ‘Kalapathar’, you continue your trekking stepping down following the same previous route to Lukla.
 From Lukla, you fly back to Kathmandu where you end this mesmerizing lifetime journey.

-Best time of EBC Trek: Everest Base Camp Trekking
+Hiking Distance of Everest Base Camp Trek

 EBC Trek: Everest Base Camp Trekking Cost